arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.all.md

 MEDITATIONS

 FIRST DAY: Keys 2, 16, 15, 5.
 I remember today what I really am.
-This recollection enables mo to destroy erroneous mental constructions.
+This recollection enables me to destroy erroneous mental constructions.
 I face my problems gladly, for they are my opportunities to demonstrate power.
 MY LIFE THIS DAY IS A LESSON IN THE MYSTERIES OF THE HIGHER LAW.

 SECOND DAY: Keys 13, 7, 8, 10.
 All transformations of circumstance are for my good.
 My body and my environment are plastic vehicles for the limitless power and wisdom of Eternal Spirit.
 They are the out-picturing of my vision of the Self.
 THE LIFE OF THIS DAY IS A CYCLE OF THE ETERNAL EXISTENCE.